lbr-stack/fri/README.md

 Do you use a different FRI version?

 1. Fork this repository.
-2. Create a branch fri-major.minor (e.g. fri-1.15).
-3. Replace `FRI-Client-SDK_Cpp.zip` with your client SDK as extracted from `KUKA Sunrise Workbench`.
+2. Replace `FRI-Client-SDK_Cpp.zip` with your client SDK as extracted from `KUKA Sunrise Workbench`.
 Therefore (see images):
     * In the `Software` tab of `StationSetup.cat`, add `Fast Robot Interface Extension`.
     * Save via `ctrl+s`, click `Save and apply`.
     * Under `FastRobotInterface_Client_Source`, find `FRI-Client-SDK_Cpp.zip`.